Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Students must bring a sack lunch from home daily.
 Please provide them with a healthy lunch, limiting the amount of sweets and unhealthy foods.
 No soda is permitted.
 For safety reasons, we do not heat lunches in the microwave nor will any items be refrigerated.
 If a student does not have a lunch, a peanut butter and jelly sandwich will be provided.
 Example of an easy healthy lunch: Peanut butter and jelly sandwich, grapes, carrots, yogurt, Goldfish crackers and a juice box.

-Full-time students need to have a blanket and little pillow in their cubby.
+Full-time students need to have a blanket and a little pillow in their cubby.

 Please make sure to notify your son or daughter’s teacher of any food allergies they may have.